Speakers at the DCU Brexit Institute seminar on the pandemic

 EU principle of subsidiarity

-However, Larsen said that health policy remains primarily a national competence, reflecting the EU principle of subsidiarity that matters should be handled at the most effective level.
+However, Larsen said that health policy remained primarily a national competence, reflecting the EU principle of subsidiarity that matters should be handled at the most effective level.

-The pandemic showed the importance of both a coordinated European response and the flexibility to implement region-specific measures based on local conditions, he said.
+The pandemic showed the importance of both a co-ordinated European response, and the flexibility to implement region-specific measures based on local conditions, he stated.

 Countries had to make trade-offs based on their unique contexts.
 This is particularly the case given global health warnings from the World Health Organisation about potential future crises.

-This will be challenging given diverse political and social landscapes, political and legal scholars across Europe from the Regroup (Rebuilding Governance and Resilience out of the Pandemic) project found.
+This would be challenging given diverse political and social landscapes, political and legal scholars across Europe from the Regroup (Rebuilding Governance and Resilience out of the Pandemic) project found.

 Regroup is an Horizon Europe-funded research initiative now entering its final year.